LinkedInLearning/functional-csharp-2833002/README.md

-# C# Advanced:  Functional programming patterns
+# Explore functional patterns in C#
 This is the repository for the LinkedIn Learning course [COURSENAME].
 The full course is available from [LinkedIn Learning](LICOURSEURL).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)